Vakhtang V: Vakhtang, Suzeraint of All Georgia

+Later reign

 Georgia Between the Ottomans and the Safavids

 The Treaty of Zuhab, signed in 1639 between the Ottoman Empire and Safavid Iran, established the borders between the two empires, particularly in the Caucasus, where the Likhi Range divided their respective spheres of influence in Georgia.
 As a result, Western Georgia came under Ottoman control, while Safavids maintained authority over Kartli and Kakheti.
 Consequently, the conquest of Imereti by Vakhtang V, regarded internationally as a Safavid governor, and the subsequent coronation of his son Archil as king in Imereti— nominally under Ottoman rule—sparked a diplomatic conflict between the two Muslim empires.

 The Ottoman Pasha of Childir, stationed on the Georgian frontier, was the first to take note of the Georgian king’s violation and called upon Sultan Mehmed IV to respond, accusing Shah Abbas II of breaching the 1639 treaty.
 Fearing open war, Ottoman authorities in Childir and Erzurum temporarily evacuated their regions.
 Vakhtang, seeking to maintain his territorial gains, presented to the Shah the broad support of the Imeretian and Mingrelian nobility for the existing status quo.
 Nevertheless, he faced strong opposition at the Persian court, particularly from Najafqoli Khan, the Beylerbey of Yerevan.
 Archil, for his part, offered to pay tribute to the Ottoman Sultan—a proposal that Istanbul rejected outright.

 In 1663, Persia yielded to Ottoman demands and ordered Vakhtang to depose Archil, who had reigned for less than two years.
 The Persian diplomat Amir Hamza Khan Thalich was dispatched to Imereti to oversee the withdrawal of Vakhtang’s troops and to ensure that Archil and his advisors left Kutaisi.
 This created a succession crisis: Demetrius of Guria seized the opportunity to proclaim himself king, prompting the Imeretian nobility to call for the restoration of their legitimate ruler, Bagrat V the Blind.
 To prevent unrest, Vakhtang agreed, drafting an oath of allegiance binding Kutaisi and the Imeretian aristocracy to Tbilisi.
 However, he reversed his decision after advisers warned that Bagrat V would likely become a mere Ottoman client.
-Eventually, a compromise was reached among Tbilisi, Childir, and the Imeretian nobles: Bagrat V was reinstated, married Tamar, Vakhtang’s niece, accepted the Kartlian noble Tarkhanashvili as his chief counselor, and pledged loyalty to Tbilisi in domestic affairs.
+Eventually, a compromise was reached among Tbilisi, Childir, and the Imeretian nobles: Bagrat V was reinstated, married Tatia, Vakhtang’s niece, accepted the Kartlian noble Tarkhanashvili as his chief counselor, and pledged loyalty to Tbilisi in domestic affairs.
 Tarkhanashvili, however, died under mysterious circumstances in Imereti later that same year.